Cactoidal/Treasure-Seeker/godot/README.md

 I've also created a [short demo video](https://www.youtube.com/watch?v=wdNZbRqhCMY) showing the gameplay, and explaining the contract logic.

 And that brings this first experiment with the fhEVM to a close.
-As always, thanks for reading, hope you enjoyed.
+As always, thanks for reading.